damianavila/RISE/doc/customize.md

 ### Enable chalkboard capabilities

 Starting RISE 5.4.1, we provide some new chalkboard capabilities.
-To enable it, use the following configuration:
+To enable them, use the following configuration:

     {
      ...